 Sick leave can be taken for “prescribed purposes,” like to get medical care.
 The Act, however, does not say how employers can determine whether a request for sick leave is related to a prescribed purpose.
 This is why demanding a doctor’s note for sick leave is such a contentious issue.

-Local v. state law
+Local v.
+State Law

 If local ordinances require better sick leave benefits, you are entitled to those more generous benefits.
-In San Diego, for example, the accrual of paid sick leave begins on your first day of work.16 Other jurisdictions that require more generous sick leave policies are:
+In San Diego, for example, the accrual of paid sick leave begins on your first day of work.18 Other jurisdictions that require more generous sick leave policies are:

 - Los Angeles,